Spatial correlations of charm and anticharm quarks at hadronisation: Introduction

 \section{Introduction}

 Collisions of heavy ions at relativistic energies provide insights into fascinating features of nuclear matter at high energy densities.
 This includes the creation and properties of the Quark-Gluon Plasma (QGP)~\cite{Shuryak:1980tp} - a state of matter with quark and gluon degrees of freedom expected to exist in the Universe's first moments.
 Moreover, there is a possibility of discovering the critical point of strongly interacting matter; for example, see Refs.~\cite{Gazdzicki:2015ska, Bzdak:2019pkr} and references therein.
 Impressive progress has been made in experimental and theoretical studies in the last decades.
-Still, many properties of high-density matter and particle creation in the medium remain to be uncovered.
-In particular, we propose testing the popular assumption of the local production of particles and antiparticles.
-This should be experimentally possible by studying heavy-quark (charm and bottom) correlations at properly selected collision energies.
+Still, many properties of matter at high densities and particle-antiparticle creation in the medium remain to be uncovered.

-Measurements of correlations between the charm meson and its anti-particle have been proposed to test the equilibration of charm~\cite{Zhu:2006er,Cao:2015cba} in momentum space.
-In a semi-classical picture, the initial back-to-back momentum correlations between the $c$ and $\bar c$ quarks are reduced by the interactions with the medium and hadronization of the quarks (see, for instance, Ref.~\cite{He_2020} and references therein).
-Thus, the charm hadron correlations provide means for quantifying transport properties of the strongly interacting medium, complementary to measurements of collective effects (via elliptic flow $\mathrm{v_2}$)~\cite{Song:2007fn} and modification of momentum spectra via nuclear modification factor $\mathrm{R_{AA}}$~\cite{Kharzeev:2004yx}.
+Measurements of correlations between a charm meson and its antiparticle have been proposed to test the equilibration of charm~\cite{Zhu:2006er,Cao:2015cba} in momentum space.
+In a semi-classical picture, the initial back-to-back momentum correlations between the $c$ and $\bar c$ quarks are reduced by the interactions with the medium and hadronisation of the quarks; see, for example, Ref.~\cite{He_2020} and references therein.
+Thus, the charm hadron correlations provide means for quantifying transport properties of the strongly interacting medium, complementary to measurements of collective effects~\cite{Song:2007fn} and modification of momentum spectra via nuclear modification factor $R_{\mathrm{AA}}$~\cite{Kharzeev:2004yx}.